-PRESENT:

-Carla Laws

-William Stipek

-Lori Fanning

-Shawn Fitzpatrick

-Vickey Maisel

-Bill Simmons

-Song Tan

-Cindy Teske
+PRESENT: Carla Laws Lori Fanning Shawn Fitzpatrick (late 6:35pm) Vickey Maisel Bill Simmons William Stipek Song Tan Cindy Teske ABSENT:

 2. Vote under Section 36-69 of the Shavano Park City Code ("Code") concerning a finding that each of the items following item 2 on the agenda are "planning issues" or otherwise prescribed Planning & Zoning Commission duties under 36-69(l) of the Code or the severance of one or more of such items for an individual vote on such item or items.